 P.S.
-The well was drilled to 11750 feet to the Phantom (Wolfcamp).
-The well was started in the S/2 of the E/2 and went north toward the River.
+The well was drilled to 11,750 feet to the Phantom (Wolfcamp).
+The well was started in the South half of the East half and went north toward the River.
 Donny

-Buzz, the operator of the Graves well is Endeavor Energy Resources L. P., located in Midland, TX.
+Buzz, the operator of the Graves well is Endeavor Energy Resources L. P., located in Midland, Texas.

-Can someone explain what is a shut-in royalty, and when is in effect
+Can someone explain what is a shut-in royalty, and when is it in effect?

-In 2014, we were paid $400 per net mineral acre on an extension in section18, block 3 Reeves County, they now want to re-lease @ $1,500 per net mineral acre on the same section, it sounds great but oil companies have not been known to be fair all the time.
-What would be a fair dollar amount or is @1,500 hundred more than fair
+In 2014, we were paid $400 per net mineral acre on an extension in Section 18, Township 3, Reeves County, Texas.
+They now want to re-lease at $1,500 per net mineral acre on the same section.
+It sounds great but oil companies have not been known to be fair all the time.
+What would be a fair dollar amount or is $1,500 more than fair?

 thanks for the link Buzz. page 4 of the slides shows our Tisdale 56-8 #1H. just got the Division Order mailed off two days ago.